jalapagos/SimpleCalorieCounter/README.md

 stack for the application.
 Utilized AngularJS as the client side framework along with HTML/Twitter Bootstrap for CSS.

 Simple application to track down calories and meals.
-Full function application is functional and has been deployed on MeteorJS cloud (http://caloriecounter.meteor.com/), however I would like to add more functions to make it even more useful.
+Full application is functional and has been deployed on MeteorJS cloud (http://caloriecounter.meteor.com/), however I would like to add more functions to make it even more useful.